NPI-25/Claims_Automation/README.md

 6. **Search and filter claims** - Advanced search and multi-filter capabilities
 7. **Sort claims by priority** - Multiple sort options available

-## Future Enhancements (Not Implemented)

-Based on the PRD, these features are planned for future releases:
-- Image upload and viewing
-- Real-time AI damage assessment integration
-- Adjuster assignment workflow
-- Approval/rejection workflows with email notifications
-- Advanced analytics and reporting
-- Bulk operations
-- Export functionality

 ## Security